Banjo: Five-string banjo

 Five-string banjo players use many tunings.
 (Tunings are given in left-to-right order, as viewed from the front of the instrument with the neck pointing up for a right-handed instrument.
 Left handed instruments reverse the order of the strings.)
 Probably the most common, particularly in bluegrass, is the Open-G tuning G4 D3 G3 B3 D4.
 In earlier times, the tuning G4 C3 G3 B3 D4 was commonly used instead, and this is still the preferred tuning for some types of folk music and for classic banjo.
-Other tunings found in old-time music include double C (G4 C3 G3 C4 D4), "sawmill" (G4 D3 G3 C4 D4) also called "mountain modal" and open D (F#4 D3 F#3 A3 D4).
+Other tunings found in old-time music include double C (G4 C3 G3 C4 D4), "sawmill", also called "mountain modal" (G4 D3 G3 C4 D4), and open D (F#4 D3 F#3 A3 D4).
 These tunings are often taken up a tone, either by tuning up or using a capo.
 For example, "double-D" tuning (A4 D3 A3 D4 E4) – commonly reached by tuning up from double C – is often played to accompany fiddle tunes in the key of D, and Open-A (A4 E3 A3 C#4 E4) is usually used for playing tunes in the key of A. Dozens of other banjo tunings are used, mostly in old-time music.
 These tunings are used to make playing specific tunes easier, usually fiddle tunes or groups of fiddle tunes.